xcore/sc_lcd/app_lcd_demo/doc_quickstart/quickstart.rst

    #.
 Select the file ``app_lcd_demo.xc`` in the ``app_lcd_demo`` project from the Project Explorer.
    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
    #.
-Select "XCore Application", click "Run".
+At the ``Select Device`` dialog select ``XMOS XTAG-2 connect to L1[0..1]`` and click ``OK``.
    #.
 The output on the LCD should look like a bouncing "X".

 Next Steps
 ++++++++++

   #.
 Examine the application code.
-In xTIMEcomposer navigate to the ``src`` directory under app_sdram_demo and double click on the ``app_sdram_demo.xc`` file within it.
+In xTIMEcomposer navigate to the ``src`` directory under app_lcd_demo and double click on the ``app_lcd_demo.xc`` file within it.
 The file will open in the central editor window.
   #.
-Trying changing the ``int x=20, y=0, vx=1, vy=2;`` variableson line 23, they represent: initial x coord, initial y coord, x velocity and y velocity respectivly.
+Trying changing the ``int x=20, y=0, vx=1, vy=2;`` variables on line 23, they represent: initial x coord, initial y coord, x velocity and y velocity respectivly.
   #.
 In the ``sub()`` function what would you expect to see if the line: ``buffer[i] = BACK_COLOUR;`` was changed to ``buffer[i] = 0x12345678;``?

 Try the Full Display Controller Demo ....................................

-This application is necessarily limited since there is no external memory available for a proper framebuffer, and the internal memory of an XCore Tile is too small to buffer a full screen colour image.
+This application is necessarily limited since there is no external memory available for a full framebuffer, and the internal memory of an XCore Tile is too small to buffer a full screen colour image.
 The Display Controller demo combines the functionality of this LCD module with the SDRAM Controller component and SDRAM Slice Card.
 Together they implement a fully functioning LCD Display Controller by adding the memory controller and a component that takes care of framebuffer management.

 Once you have both the XA-SK-SDRAM and XA-SK-SCR480 slices you can try the Display Controller demo by :ref:`Display_Controller_Demo_Quickstart`